 Discover how Melior’s unique phenotypic screening platforms can uncover the untapped value of your candidate therapeutic

 A number of clinically approved pharmacological agents have been demonstrated to delay the onset of heat sensitivity upon paw exposure to heat including opioids and GABA potentiators.
-Typically, the hot plate assay is included in a battery of assays in evaluating the analgesic potential of test compounds.
+Typically, the hot plate test is included in a battery of assays in evaluating the analgesic potential of test compounds.

 In the study summarized below, the Hot Plate thermal analgesia test is reported with the formalin chemical nociception assay and the von Frey touch sensitivity test.